Skip to content

 0.5 / 1

-175. Suspension or exclusion criteria for suppliers?
+174. Suspension or exclusion criteria for non-smallholder suppliers?

 The company makes this commitment through the PEFC International Chain of Custody Standard (PEFC ST 2002:2020) and the FSC Chain of Custody Certification Standard (FSC-STD-40-004 V3-1).
 Partial points have been awarded as the requirements do not fully meet the SPOTT scoring criteria.
-The company's own reporting only states limited detail on the actions taken to correct breaches of the Supplier Code of Conduct.
+The company's own reporting only states limited detail on the actions taken to correct breaches of the supplier code of conduct.
 Timeframes for actions taken are not reported.

 • N